gotsunami/gitlab-copy/README.md

 The following features are available:

-- Copy milestones if not existing on target
+- Copy milestones if not existing on target (use `milestonesOnly` to copy milestones only, see below)
 - Copy all source labels on target (use `labelsOnly` to copy labels only, see below)
 - Copy issues if not existing on target (by title)
 - Apply closed status on issues, if any